 On April 21, 2020, the Company's wholly owned subsidiary Empire State Mines, LLC applied for and received a loan totaling \$2,409 under the U.S. Small Business Administration Paycheck Protection Program.
 Proceeds from this program have been used to assist U.S. small businesses during the COVID-19 pandemic in an effort to keep employees on the payroll and to contribute to utilities, rent and mortgage costs.
 The loan has a maturity of two years and an interest rate of 1%.
 The loan will be fully forgiven if the funds are used for payroll and utilities costs if at least 60% of the forgiven amount is used for payroll and full time equivalent employees remain on payroll during the eight week period following the receipt of the funds.
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
+Due to changes in the program, the original agreement was amended September 16, 2020 such that if loan forgiveness is applied for within ten months of the six month deferral period, no principal or interest payments are required while the loan forgiveness application is being reviewed.
+The Company submitted the application for loan forgiveness subsequent to the balance sheet date in October 2020.

 Interest

 and

-borrowing
+b orrowing

-] Principal costs Total
+Principal costs Total

-Proceed \$ 2,409 \$ 2,409
+Proceeds \$ 2,409 \$ 2,409

-Accrued interest 5 5
+Accrued interest 11 11

-Balance, June 30, 2020 \$ 2,409 \$ 5 \$ 2,414
+Balance, September 30, 2020 \$ 2,409 \$ 11 \$ 2,420

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended June 30, 2020 and 2019 a) Loan from related party
+Notes to the Condensed Consolidated Interim Financial Statements For the three and nine months ended September 30, 2020 and 2019 a) Loan from related party